 The Office for Statistics Regulation is keen to ensure that statistics are able to answer important questions for society.
 We see statistics as a public asset and want to maximise their value to users.
 Systemic reviews help us explore issues of public value and identify improvements that the statistics system may need to make.
-Other recent systemic work has included reviewing statistics on Health in England, Crime and Justice, and Income and Earnings and working with producers of these statistics to try and generate improvements.

 What we plan to do and why